 Iowa has been building a reputation as a bicycling destination.
-As The Register’s Annual Great Bicycle Ride Across Iowa™, RAGBRAI®, begins to celebrate it’s 40th ride across Iowa cyclists continue to come from all 50 states and many different countries.
+As The Register’s Annual Great Bicycle Ride Across Iowa™, RAGBRAI®, begins to celebrate its 40th ride across Iowa, cyclists continue to come from all 50 states and many different countries.
 State of Iowa, including most cities and counties, has invested more time and money in trail infrastructure to brand Iowa as the World Capital of Trails.

 It is not difficult to determine an increase of quality of life along trails or places where more people bicycle.
 But from a business aspect, what is the return on the investment?
 One statewide bicycling group was determined to answer that question.

 The study cites the economic impact of recreational cyclists’ spending to generate $364.8 million in direct and indirect impacts to the State of Iowa.
 This is equivalent to $1 million per day spent for cycling.

 “The return on investment was much larger than expected.
 We know that communities recognize the impact that an event like RAGBRAI has on the local economy.
 But what about the rest of the year when cyclists aren’t concentrated on one route?” said Mark Wyatt, executive director of the Iowa Bicycle Coalition.